typescript-cheatsheets/react/README.md

 - _In the future_, it may automatically mark props as `readonly`, though that's a moot point if the props object is destructured in the parameter list.

-- `React.FunctionComponent` is explicit about the return type, while the normal function version is implicit (or else needs additional annotation).

-In most cases it makes very little difference which syntax is used, but the `React.FC` syntax is slightly more verbose without providing clear advantage, so precedence was given to the "normal function" syntax.
+In most cases it makes very little difference which syntax is used, but you may prefer the more explicit nature of `React.FunctionComponent`.

 </details>